hubudibu/materials/FRONTEND/HTML_Basics/README.md

 | ``` logo about cats dogs About me “Narrativity is unattainable,” says Sartre; however, according to Wilson, it is not so much narrativity that is unattainable, but rather the defining characteristic, and eventually the stasis, of narrativity.
 About cats If one examines Marxist capitalism, one is faced with a choice of significant form. made with 💛 by {your name}```      | ![exercise 1](assets/screenshots/layout2.png) |
 | ``` logo about cats dogs About me “Narrativity is unattainable,” says Sartre; however, according to Wilson, it is not so much narrativity that is unattainable, but rather the defining characteristic, and eventually the stasis, of narrativity.
 AD buy cats! made with 💛 by {your name}```      | ![exercise 1](assets/screenshots/layout3.png) |

 - Push your work to your corresponding remote repository on GitHub.

-## Today's PROJECT exercise

-Let's get started with the class project!
-- Investigate the received design, plan basic sectioning structure for our HTML document.
-- Start a repository for your project work.
-- Start with an `index.html` file.
-- Remember to commit often, add descriptive commit messages explaining `why` you did what you did!
-- Identify main content areas in the design, copy over content to your HTML document.
-- Start sectioning your content with the proper HTML elements.
-- Refine your document structure, continue adding contents and elements until ready.
-- Push your work to your corresponding remote repository on GitHub.

 ## Optional homework